- Hi, I am Anant Ladha, a Chartered Accountant, a Certified Financial Planner, and a Certified Financial Analyst.

 - Following the basics and maintaining control over emotions is the most difficult and important.
 Just try and keep it simple and invest with a proper goal in mind.

 - Today most people invest just to save taxes, this is wrong.
-We should invest with proper goal planning and focus on achieving the goals with proper financial planning and risk profiling.
+We should invest with proper planning and focus on achieving the goals with appropriate financial planning and risk profiling.

-- Our target should be on saving a minimum of 30% of our earnings and not just saving, investing it into our future goals with a proper financial plan in place.
+- Our target should be on saving a minimum of 30% of our earnings and also investing it into our future goals with a proper financial plan in place.

 Now It’s Your Turn…